PurrBiscuit/node-notes/react-redux/README.md

 ```
 const someComponent = props => {
   const addItem = id => {
-    console.log('Adding an item to the cart!)
+    console.log('Adding an item to the cart!')

     // calling the addItem dispatch method from the props object
     props.addItem(id)
   }